CCF

 The Combined Cadet Force (CCF)

-It aims to develop important skills for later life including leadership, responsibility, self-reliance, independence, teamwork, endurance, determination and service to others.
+It aims to develop important skills for life including leadership, responsibility, self-reliance, independence, teamwork, endurance, determination and service to others.

 Related content